 A Co-operative Education work term is six credits per semester.
 Domestic students should refer to Program-specific fees for current fees.
-The fee for international students is $1,200.00.
+International student fees are below.

 There is no application fee for UUP programs.
 Tuition, ancillary fees, semester-based fees, and the Health and Dental fee as listed above, apply to courses numbered 050 to 099.

 For all courses except Continuing Education, students will be charged the following fees in addition to the tuition fees each semester.

 At the time of registration for each semester, UFV collects Board-approved student organization fees.
 These fees include membership, capital, shuttle transportation, IT tech support, and U-PASS fees on behalf of the Student Union Society, and membership fees on behalf of the Cascade student newspaper and CIVL Radio societies.